ekaktusz/Gyaszmat/README.md

 ## Setting up Development Environment

-Note: Only Windows is regularly tested.
+Note: Currently only Windows is regularly tested and supported.

 ### Windows
 #### Setup the environment